DIY Kitchen Cabinet Makeover Using No Miter Molding

 1. Cut bead board to height of section you want to cover.
 Starting at one end of each section – glue each tongue and groove piece on with Liquid Nails.
 The last piece you may have to cut width-wise in order to fit the space.
 Make sure as you place each section in that they are straight.
 You may need to add a finishing nail in some areas.
 I needed only a few.

 2. Measure length of cabinet base for baseboard.
 Make sure to leave enough room for the corner pieces to fit.
 (Each corner piece has a notch cut into it so that it fits right at the corner.
 Cut baseboard to size and attach with liquid nails, then attach the corner pieces.

 3. Apply a bead of caulk along all seams and junctions between bead board and the baseboard.
 This will make the pieces look like they are one.
 Lightly go over the caulk with a wet finger tip to smooth.
 Let dry.

 Moldings and Shelf Bracket

 Bead board Planking, Primed

 How to Paint Kitchen Cabinets

-I used Glidden – Gripper primer and Sherwin Williams Pro Classic Semi-Gloss paint in Antique White.
+I used Glidden Gripper primer and Sherwin Williams Pro Classic Semi-Gloss paint in Antique White.
 To make the painting process easier, do one section of cabinets at a time.
-Set up 2 x 4’s on saw horses to make a production line.
+Set up 2 x 4’s on saw horses to place the cabinet doors on and allow you to make a production line.

 1. Remove doors and all hardware.
 Lightly sand doors and cabinet fronts.
 Clean off thoroughly with a tack cloth.